Course: Animal Management Level 3

-Animal Care is an excellent course if you want to go on to study a degree in subjects such as veterinary nursing, animal rehabilitation, ecology, conservation or animal welfare.
-You can progress to study FdSc Wildlife Conservation And Animal Management through the University of Suffolk at East Coast College, or other universities.
+You can progress to study FdSc Conservation Science and Animal Management (Wildlife and Zoo) through the University of Suffolk at East Coast College or other universities.

-You can also progress into an apprenticeship or employment in careers such as dog grooming, zoo keeping or animal training.
+You can also progress into an apprenticeship or employment in careers such as dog grooming, zookeeper, animal training or veterinary assistant.

 Related Study Programmes